 I see photos all over that are taken out of context.
 From animal rights activists making something out of nothing to politicians trying to make you believe what they want you to believe.
 If you saw this photo, what would you think is going on?

 Do you see a cow being abused?
-Do you see something you’re not certain of but don’t like?
-Do you see a photo that could be used against a farmer?
+Something you’re not certain of but don’t like?
+Maybe a photo that could be used against a farmer?
 What do you think this photo is showing?
 There is no caption to tell you what to think.
 The only way to understand this photo is to either know what is happening from experience or to look at what the comments on the photo have to say.

-So how do you life a cow? a band around her middle isn’t really an option, her udder is in the way and her front half is much heavier than her back half.
+It’s not easy to lift a cow!
+A band around her middle isn’t really an option, her udder is in the way and her front half is much heavier than her back half.
 The float tank to lift the whole cow works sometimes but it takes time for the tank to get there and for the cow to get set up in it.
 The longer she sits, the more swelling and problems have time to set in.
-The fastest option is to try and lift her using a device called a hip lift.
+The fastest option is to try and carefully lift her using a device called a hip lift.

 So a picture can be worth a thousand words.
 Please take the time to make sure the words with the photo aren’t worthless.